-A Herbal Tea is a broad term referring to a variety of beverages made up predominantly of herbal ingredients.
-This includes herbs such as Peppermint, Camomile, Hibiscus, Lemon Verbena, Yerba Mate, Ginger and Turmeric to name but a few.
+This tea type is a broad category referring to a variety of beverages made up predominantly of herbal ingredients.
+This includes; Peppermint, Camomile, Hibiscus, Lemon Verbena, Yerba Mate, Ginger and Turmeric to name but a few.

 Items 1-36 of 110

-Seldom do Herbal Teas ever taste the same, with most brews taking on the qualities of the plants from which they originate.
-As such, it is impossible to define Herbal Teas as a whole by particular flavour notes, though the term “herbaceous” is commonplace!
+Seldom do two ever taste the same, with most brews taking on the qualities of the plants from which they originate.
+As such, it is impossible to define these Teas as a whole by particular flavour notes, though the term “herbaceous” is commonplace!

-Also unique to individual Herbal Teas are their health benefits.
+Also unique to individual Teas, of a herbal nature, are their health benefits.
 For example, Camomile Tea improves sleeping patterns; Hibiscus Tea lowers blood pressure; Peppermint Tea treats halitosis; and Ginger Tea boosts the immune system.
 Most of these beverages contain an abundance of beneficial vitamins, minerals and antioxidants, meaning one can potentially improve their everyday way of life through the frequent consumption of one of these Teas.
-However, it’s entirely down to you to find the Herbal Tea that suits your lifestyle best.
+However, it’s entirely down to you to find the Tea that suits your lifestyle best.
 The choices are almost endless.